NYPL/metadata-documentation/resources/glossary.md

 <a name="digital-preservation"></a>
 <dt>Digital Preservation</dt>
-<dd>unit within <a href="#digital-collections-operations">Digital Collections Operations</a> that ensures the long-term preservation of digital research collections including born-digital archives, digitized audio and moving image material, born-digital recordings of performances, and digitized images; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>
+<dd>department within <a href="#digital-collections-operations">Digital Collections Operations</a> that ensures the long-term preservation of digital research collections including born-digital archives, digitized audio and moving image material, born-digital recordings of performances, and digitized images; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>

 <a name="digital-research"></a>
 <dt>Digital Research</dt>
-<dd>former division of <a href="#research-libraries">Research Libraries</a> comprised of teams that are now part of <a href="#digital-collections-operations">Digital Collections Operations</a></dd>
+<dd>former department of <a href="#research-libraries">Research Libraries</a> comprised of teams that are now part of <a href="#digital-collections-operations">Digital Collections Operations</a></dd>

 <a name="early-access-viewer"></a>
 <dt>Early Access Viewer</dt>